Jack Grealish

-Grealish joined Aston Villa at the age of six, and made his debut for the club in May 2014, following a loan at Notts County.
-In 2021, Grealish signed for Manchester City in a transfer deal worth £100 million, making him the most expensive English player ever.
+Grealish joined Aston Villa at the age of six, and made his debut for the club in May 2014, following a loan at Notts County, becoming club captain in 2019.
+In 2021, Grealish was signed by Manchester City in a transfer deal worth £100 million, making him at the time, the most expensive British player ever.
+In his first season with the club, he won a Premier League title, before securing a continental treble in his second campaign.

-Born in England and having Irish ancestry, Grealish was eligible to represent either England or the Republic of Ireland internationally, Grealish was capped by the Republic of Ireland up to under-21 level before confirming his decision to play for England in April 2016.
-He played for the England under-21s for the first time in May 2016, winning the 2016 Toulon Tournament.
+Born in England and having Irish ancestry, Grealish was eligible to represent either England or the Republic of Ireland internationally.
+He was capped by the Republic of Ireland up to under-21 level before confirming his decision to play for England in April 2016.
+Grealish played for the England under-21s for the first time in May 2016, winning the 2016 Toulon Tournament.
+He represented the senior side at UEFA Euro 2020 and the 2022 FIFA World Cup.

 Early life

-Grealish was born in Birmingham, West Midlands and raised in nearby Solihull.
-He attended Our Lady of Compassion Roman Catholic Primary School and St Peter's Roman Catholic Secondary School in Solihull.
+Jack Peter Grealish was born on 10 September 1995 in Birmingham, West Midlands, and raised in nearby Solihull.
+He attended Our Lady of Compassion Roman Catholic Primary School and St Peter's Roman Catholic Secondary School in Blossomfield, Solihull.

 Grealish is of Irish descent, through his maternal grandfather from County Dublin, his paternal grandfather from Gort, County Galway, and his paternal grandmother from Sneem, County Kerry.
 Influenced by his Irish heritage, Grealish played Gaelic football for John Mitchel's Hurling and Camogie Club of Warwickshire GAA between the ages of 10 and 14.
-He competed against former Aston Villa and current Manchester United defender Aoife Mannion, a school classmate of his, at Gaelic football.
+He competed against former Aston Villa and current Newcastle United defender Aoife Mannion, a school classmate of his, at Gaelic football.

-Grealish's younger brother, Keelan, died of sudden infant death syndrome in April 2000 at the age of nine months.
+Grealish's younger brother, Keelan, died of sudden infant death syndrome (SIDS) in April 2000 at the age of nine months.

-His great-great-grandfather, Billy Garraty, was also a footballer, who earned one England cap and won the 1905 FA Cup Final with Aston Villa.